MikeNwin/code-to-cloud/doc/steps.md

 1. Edit the `package.json` file:

-   1. Change the GitHub organization or username, and repository references to your values--e.g.:
+   1. Change the GitHub organization or username, and repository references, to your values--e.g.:

       1. from `"name": "@MikeNwin/code-to-cloud"`